ianfnelson/blog.iannelson.uk/content/posts/2007-07-04-paulos-last-munro-photos.md

   - tidy

 ---
-I&#8217;ve finally gotten round to processing and uploading photos from [Paulo&#8217;s Last Munro weekend][1].
+I’ve finally gotten round to processing and uploading photos from [Paulo’s Last Munro weekend][1].
 The weather on Ben More was truly appalling, so the majority of the images were, unsurprisingly, taken within the cosy confines of the [Craignure Inn][2], who gave us a wonderfully warm welcome.<figure class="kg-card kg-gallery-card kg-width-wide">

 <div class="kg-gallery-container">
   <div class="kg-gallery-row">